 Every two minutes, someone is sexually assaulted in the United States.
 With the crime of sexual assault, the victim’s body is a part of the crime scene.
 When the victim reports the assault to the police, a hospital or rape crisis center, a doctor or nurse will photograph, swab and conduct an invasive and exhaustive examination of the victim’s entire body for DNA evidence left behind by the attacker—a process that takes four to six hours to complete.
 That evidence is collected and preserved in a sexual assault evidence kit, commonly referred to as a rape kit.

 When tested, DNA evidence contained inside rape kits can be an incredibly powerful tool to solve and prevent crime.
 It can identify an unknown assailant and confirm the presence of a known suspect.
 It can affirm the survivor's account of the attack and discredit the suspect.
 It can connect the suspect to other crime scenes.
 It can exonerate the wrongly convicted or accused.

 To accomplish these things, however, rape kits must be tested.

 In the past, the federal government estimated that hundreds of thousands of rape kits sit untested in police and crime storage facilities across the country in what is known as the rape kit backlog.
 Each kit represents a lost opportunity to bring healing and justice to a survivor of sexual violence.

 We cannot be sure of the total number of untested kits nationwide because most jurisdictions do not have systems for tracking or counting rape kits.
-Only three states—Illinois, Texas and Colorado—require law enforcement agencies to count, track and test their untested kits.
-There is no federal law mandating a nationwide movement toward tracking and testing rape kits, despite efforts by some members of Congress to pass such legislation.
+Additionally, there is no federal law mandating a nationwide movement toward tracking and testing rape kits, despite efforts by some members of Congress to pass such legislation.
+However a growing number of states, all across the country, are making real reforms to end the backlog.